Stephanie G moved to England in her late teens. She originally wanted to be a sculptor after completing a degree in Fine Art. She...Watch now...

 Summary: Make-up artists apply make-up and style hair for performers on television, film or the stage.
 They also research and design make-up and hair styles and create special effects for dramatic productions.

 Average salary: The figures below are only a guide.
 Actual salaries may vary, depending on:where you work the size of the company or organisation you work for the demand for the job.The Broadcasting, Entertainment, Cinematograph and Theatre Union (BECTU) lays down guidelines for pay rates for make-up artists working on different kinds of productions based on a ten-hour day.
-Recommended rates as at June 2012 are: assistant £178 to £222, artist £206 to £257 and chief £268 to £289.
+Recommended rates are: assistant £178 to £222, artist £206 to £257 and chief £268 to £289.
 These rates exclude holiday pay.

 Read further information about this career